-The seminar will draw out the similarities in these contexts, which are often perceived to be divergent, and to highlight and strengthen the ways in which minority language issues can be studied and addressed across Europe and Africa.
-While often minority language issues are viewed as unique to specific locations, this seminar will provide a platform to discuss and evaluate minority language issues through a global lens.
+The seminar drew out the similarities in these contexts, which are often perceived to be divergent, and sought to highlight and strengthen the ways in which minority language issues can be studied and addressed across Europe and Africa.
+While often minority language issues are viewed as unique to specific locations, this seminar provided a platform to discuss and evaluate minority language issues through a global lens.
 As growing use of new media and technologies are influencing the use of languages globally, the seminar will highlight how minority languages are utilised in these contexts and how minority language speakers are using their languages in these new online environments.

-The seminar will highlight research which are currently being undertaken into the minority language contexts to establish what the current pressing issues and emergent ideas are, and to highlight how current research into minority languages can provide new ways to address the preservation and revitalisation of minority languages.
+The seminar highlighted research which are currently being undertaken into the minority language contexts to establish what the current pressing issues and emergent ideas are, and how current research into minority languages can provide new ways to address the preservation and revitalisation of minority languages.

-As part of the seminar, we will establish a network of doctoral and early career researchers working on contemporary issues in minority languages in Europe and Africa.
+As part of the seminar, we are in the process of establishing a network of doctoral and early career researchers working on contemporary issues in minority languages in Europe and Africa.

 Elvis Yevudey, Aston University